ipfs/ipfs-blog/src/_blog/welcome-to-ipfs-news-189.md

 ---
 title: Welcome to IPFS News 189!
-description: 'The potential benefits of IPFS over WebDAV, plus more in IPFS News 187. '
+description: 'Learn all about the current state of the IPFS Ecosystem, plus more in IPFS News 189. '
-author: Emily Vaughan
+author: Crystal Mills
-date: 2022-11-16
+date: 2022-11-30
-permalink: "/weekly-188/"
+permalink: "/weekly-189/"
 translationKey: ''
 header_image: "/ipfsnews.png"
 tags:
+- IPFS Camp
+- kubo
 - weekly

 ---